 - Asking open-ended questions.
 “What” and “How” questions are powerful, nonjudgmental ways to help staff members communicate with you.
 They show you are engaged and actively listening.
 They also show that you want to hear the other person’s opinions.
 You might ask, “What happened with Sasha’s plan yesterday?” or “How is Davon doing with his asthma?”

 - Summarizing the discussion.
 Any great conversation should end with a summary and a plan.
 You might say, “So I heard you say…,” “Let’s review our next steps… .”

 At some point in your career, you will have to help settle a conflict.
-This might be a conflict between two staff members, or it might be a conflict that you are involved in yourself.
+This might be a conflict between two staff members or it might be a conflict that you are involved in yourself.
 You can navigate these conflicts and preserve relationships through communication.
-As you learned in the Communication course, first, think about the outcomes you want for yourself, the individuals in conflict, and your program.
-Then, think about any negative thoughts that are getting in your way.
+As you learned in the Communication course, you must first think about the outcomes you want for yourself, the individuals in conflict, and your program.
+Next, think about any negative thoughts that are getting in your way.
 Then, try to open your mind for the conversation.
 As Stephen Covey writes in the Seven Habits of Highly Effective People, you should, “Seek first to understand, then be understood.”
-Worry less about getting your own point across, and focus instead on understanding others’ positions and interests.
+Worry less about getting your own point across and focus instead on understanding others’ positions and interests.
 Try to understand the root cause of the conflict.
 Ask clarifying questions to help guide yourselves to the important issues.
 If your communication partner becomes emotional or begins to vent, just keep listening.
 Take a supportive stance throughout the conversation.
 When handled well, difficult conversations can become safe spaces for adults to learn and grow.

 Here are four key strategies for responding to conflicts in a healthy, relationship-building way: